kodzonko/cinema-repertoire-analyzer/README.md

 # cinema-repertoire-analyzer

-Parse repertoire from Cinema City website and create report with imdb and filmweb ratings and info of movies.
+Scrape repertoire from Cinema City website and create report with TMDB ratings and info of movies.